Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 For all other ILR applications, Form Set (O) is the form to use.
 This includes those who have been living under the Investor and Global Talent visas, Long-term Worker visas, Skilled Worker Visas PBS dependants and those on UK Ancestry visas.

-How long does it take to process an Indefinite Leave to Remain application?
+How to Apply for UK Indefinite Leave to Remain

 There is no specific timescale, but a standard Indefinite Leave to Remain application will be processed within six months.